BB1464/R_Talks/README.md

 <!-- badges: start -->
   <!-- badges: end -->

-  All future talks are located in different repositores, and will be prefixed with `talk-`: [link to talks](https://github.com/EmilHvitfeldt?tab=repositories&q=talk-&type=source)
+  # All future talks are located in different repositories, and will be prefixed with `talk-`:

 # 2022

-## Work Smarter, Not Harder RStudio
+## Introduction to R and R Studio

 [Material](https://github.com/BB1464/IARSAF_R_Basic_Training)

 [Slides](https://bb1464.github.io/IARSAF_R_Basic_Training/)